tencent cloud

 Android, iOS, and PC

-In most cases, the IM CVM instance can detect the user status change and trigger a callback in real time.
+In most cases, the Chat CVM instance can detect the user status change and trigger a callback in real time.
 For example:

-When a user proactively logs in, the IM CVM instance triggers a Login (Register) callback.
+When a user proactively logs in, the Chat CVM instance triggers a Login (Register) callback.

-When a user proactively logs out, the IM CVM instance triggers a Logout (Unregister) callback.
+When a user proactively logs out, the Chat CVM instance triggers a Logout (Unregister) callback.

-When the network is completely unavailable, and the client cannot even send the FIN or RST packets over TCP, the IM CVM instance triggers a Disconnect (TimeOut) callback after the 400-second heartbeat timeout interval expires.
+When the network is completely unavailable, and the client cannot even send the TCP FIN or RST packets over TCP, if the Chat server detects the TCP disconnection within 400 seconds, it will trigger a Disconnect (LinkClose) callback.
+If the Chat server does not detect the TCP disconnection within 400 seconds, it will check the client's heartbeat timeout and trigger a Disconnect (TimeOut) callback.
 This usually occurs when the user disconnects the client from the network (for example, by enabling the airplane mode on the mobile phone) or the user enters a tunnel with no network signal.

 Web

-When a user proactively logs in on the web client, the IM CVM instance triggers a Login (Register) callback in real time.
+When a user proactively logs in on the web client, the Chat CVM instance triggers a Login (Register) callback in real time.

 The timeliness of status change callbacks in various logout/disconnection scenarios is as follows: